Client

 Research and Ideation

-After choosing my topic, I spent time diving into the research, reviewing current literature and gathering reference material to build a strong scientific foundation.
-I moved through several rounds of ideation, repeatedly revisiting and refining ideas to improve both clarity and accuracy.
-Along the way, I sought feedback from peers and content experts, using their perspectives to check assumptions and make sure the visuals reflected current scientific understanding.
-This iterative process helped shape illustrations that communicate complex information clearly while staying true to the science.
+After choosing the topic, I spent time reviewing the literature and gathering references to build a strong scientific foundation.
+I went through several rounds of ideation, refining ideas to improve both clarity and accuracy.
+Along the way, I got feedback from peers and content experts to check assumptions and make sure the visuals aligned with current research.
+This iterative process helped shape illustrations that communicate complex ideas clearly while staying grounded in the science.

 Production

-Once the design was finalized, I built the assets in Maya, focusing on accuracy and level of detail while staying aligned with the scientific requirements of the project.
-After completing the 3D models, I brought everything into Photoshop and Illustrator to composite the final piece, integrating text and visuals into a cohesive layout.
-This workflow gave me flexibility and control over lighting, texture, and composition, resulting in a polished illustration that clearly communicates complex scientific information in an engaging way.
+Once the design was finalized, I built the assets in Maya, focusing on accuracy and detail while staying true to the science.
+The 3D renders were then brought into Photoshop and Illustrator to composite the final piece and integrate text with the visuals.
+This workflow gave me control over lighting, texture, and composition, resulting in a polished illustration that communicates complex information in a clear, engaging way.

 References